How to build a website like Fiverr

 Chapter 2

-How does a website like Fiverr work?
+How does a website like Fiverr make money?

 Fiverr is an online micro jobs marketplace that connects freelancers around the world with buyers in need of their services.